UCL-EO/geog0111/docs/001_Notebook_use.md

 #### Course material

-You will find full, up to date information on this course GEOG0111 on the [UCL course moodle page](https://moodle.ucl.ac.uk/course/view.php?id=21495).
+You will find full, up to date information on this course GEOG0111 on the [UCL course moodle page](https://moodle.ucl.ac.uk/course/view.php?id=26595).

 #### Course load

 This course is intended to be 25 % of your course load for the term, which equates to at lesast 9 hours per week.
 This is the typiocal average of effort you should be putting in each week of the course.

-You will find fuller information on the [GEOG0111 course moodle page](https://moodle.ucl.ac.uk/course/view.php?id=21495), but that percentage should give you some idea of the amount of effort we are expecting you to put in (on average) per week.
+You will find fuller information on the [GEOG0111 course moodle page](https://moodle.ucl.ac.uk/course/view.php?id=26595), but that percentage should give you some idea of the amount of effort we are expecting you to put in (on average) per week.

 #### Learning

 You will be expected to learn from what we present in these notebooks and by following up material referenced and wider resources.

 Learning is mostly blocked into two-week chunks, with a test you need to submit at the end of the block.
 You will receive feedback from your test submission to help you learn from what you have done well and not so well.
 It is important that you submit materials for these tests.
-It is not about 'getting the right answer', but giving us the opportunity to regularly gauge your progress.
+It is not about 'getting the right answer', but giving us the opportunity to regularly see your progress.

 There will be two pieces of work that you submit for formal assessment on the course: one half way through, and one at the end.
 Again, we will provide you with feedback on these.